 These places are all organised under the "Swiss European Mobility Programme" (SEMP).
 Please check the International office database of exchanges here for further information about the exchange agreements (number of places, level of study, etc).

 Click on the university name in the list below to visit their English department homepage.

-In your letter of motivation please indicate the names of two members of staff who know you and your work.
+- a letter of motivation containing the names of two members staff who know you and your work

-Should you have any questions about the UK exchanges, you can contact Kirsten Stirling.
+Should you have any questions about the UK exchanges, you can contact Enit Steiner.